 Newberg is home to one of Oregon’s premier boating facilities on the majestic Willamette River.
 Rogers Landing park offers expansive parking and a three-lane boat launch.
 From land or water, Rogers Landing is one of Yamhill County’s top recreational resources, as well as a key stop on the Willamette River Water Trail, offering canoers and kayakers scenic paddle ways from Springfield to Portland, with opportunities for hiking, camping, and exploring along the way.

-Many enjoy strolling the docks at sunset or scanning the skies for blue heron, osprey, kingfishers, or migrating geese.
+In addition to Willamette River boating, many enjoy strolling the docks at sunset or scanning the skies for blue heron, osprey, kingfishers, or migrating geese.
 Located on the river’s “Newberg Pool”, the park is especially popular with water skiers.
 In spring, fishermen brave the rain to catch salmon near Ash Island, just south of the park.

 Newberg is the first Yamhill County town on Oregon’s Route 99W, just minutes from Portland.
 The famous route leads to hundreds of vineyards, wineries, acclaimed restaurants, scenic farms, orchards, and outdoor recreation opportunities on the beautiful Willamette River Trail.
 More than 100 wineries are located within a 10-mile radius, ranging from Oregon Pinot Noir pioneers like Adelsheim and Rex Hill wineries with bucolic estate vineyard sites to downtown Newberg tasting rooms.